hashicorp/terraform-aws-consul/modules/consul-cluster/README.md

 To use the HTTP API, you first need to get the public IP address of one of the Consul Servers.
 You can find Consul servers by using AWS tags.
-If you're running the [consul-cluster example](/examples/consul-cluster), the [get-consul-server-ip.sh script](/examples/consul-cluster/get-consul-server-ip.sh) will do the tag lookup for you automatically (note, you must have the [AWS CLI](https://aws.amazon.com/cli/) and [jq](https://stedolan.github.io/jq/) installed):
+If you're running the [consul-cluster example](/examples/consul-cluster), the [consul-examples-helper.sh script](/examples/consul-examples-helper/consul-examples-helper.sh) will do the tag lookup for you automatically (note, you must have the [AWS CLI](https://aws.amazon.com/cli/), [jq](https://stedolan.github.io/jq/), and the [Consul agent](https://www.consul.io/) installed locally):

 ```
-> get-consul-server-ip.sh
+> ../consul-examples-helper/consul-examples-helper.sh

 Your Consul servers are running at the following IP addresses: